wcfrobert/ezweld/README.md

 **Geometric Properties - (Treating Welds as Lines)**

 In many engineering contexts, welds are thought of as 1-dimensional "lines".
-As a result, weld stresses are often expressed as **force per unit length** (e.g. kip/in) rather than force per unit area (e.g. ksi).
-There are some benefits to working with one dimension less.
-For example, demands can now be calculated without knowing the weld's thickness, which means thickness becomes a design parameter that we can specify.
-Here a table from the Omer W. Blodgett textbook that provides equations for common weld group geometric properties.
-Notice how the geometric properties are are 1 dimensions less:
+As a result, weld stresses are expressed as **force per unit length** (e.g. kip/in) rather than force per unit area (e.g. ksi).
+But why make this unnecessary abstraction when the above geometric formulas are perfectly usable?
+After some digging, It turns out the main motivation for using the "line method" is a fascinating piece of engineering history, with its origin in the slide rule era before wide commercial adoption of calculators.

+Quoting Omer W. Blodgett's in his textbook first published in 1966.
+Chapter 2.2-8:

+> "[*On the line approximation for determining section properties*] With a thin section, the inside dimension is almost as large as the outside dimension; and, in most cases, the property of the section varies as the cubes of these two dimensions.
+This means dealing with the difference between two very large numbers.
+In order to get any accuracy, **it would be necessary to calculate this out by longhand or by using logarithms rather than use the usual slide rule** [*emphasis mine*].
+To simplify the problem, the section may be treated as a line, having no thickness."

+It turns out the "force-per-unit-length" convention is a remnant of an era when dealing with numbers too big or too small incurs very real economic cost.
+In Chapter 7.4-7, Blodgett writes about two other reasons for why treating welds as lines is preferable.
+In summary:

+* With the line method, demands can be calculated without specifying a thickness.
+Instead, we can calculate a demand, then specify a thickness afterwards that would work for a connection.
+This is important in the pre-calculator era where engineering calculations are not automated, and a change in the input parameter would mean revising pages of hand calculation.
+* Stress distribution within a weld is affected by many factors like eccentricities, notch effects, fillet shape, and etc. The resulting stress must then be combined which can make hand calculation too burdensome. the "force per unit length" convention is a design simplification that circumvents the thorny problem of stress transformations and change of basis (refer to the next few sections for more info).

+Here a table from the Omer W. Blodgett textbook that provides equations for common weld group geometric properties (1 dimensions less):

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/weld_properties.png?raw=true" alt="demo" style="width: 60%;" />
 </div>
-One drawback, or point of confusion, is the assumption of uniform thickness within a weld group, which is not always true.
+The "line method" assumes that thicknesses within a weld group is uniform.
+This is almost always true but not always.
 The above table should NOT be used for **weld groups with variable thicknesses**.
-Instead, we must first calculate an "effective" length proportional to their thicknesses.
+In the rare case that we have variable thicknesses within a weld group, we must first calculate an "effective" length in proportional with the minimum thickness within the weld group.

 $$L_{effective} = \frac{t}{t_{min}} \times L_i$$